Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 • Less soft-tissue irritation

-The surgeon remains fully in control; the robotic arm simply improves accuracy.
+The surgeon stays fully in charge.
+The robotic arm simply keeps the plan on track.

 Benefits and Risks of Knee Replacement